spaced/local-llama/README.md

 - (nvidia-ctk if using nvidia cuda)

 ## Tuning
-repo is optimized for running nvidia GPU 24GB vram see models/llama-server-presets.ini
+This repo is optimized for running NVIDIA GPU with 24GB VRam.
+See also `models/llama-server-presets.ini`

 ## Setup
 ### create new podman network